Federal Return of Title IV Funds under the Higher Education Act Amendment of 1998

 - Any printing costs, postage or services

-This does not prevent CACC/CASPN from soliciting, accepting or agreeing to favorable terms and conditions where the benefit is made directly to student borrowers.
+This does not prevent CACC/CASPN from soliciting, accepting, or agreeing to favorable terms and conditions where the benefit is made directly to student borrowers.

-CACC/CASPN will require and enforce that no officer, trustee, director, employee or agent of the school will accept anything more than a nominal value on his or her own behalf or on behalf of another during any 12 month period from or on behalf of any Lending Institution, Guarantee Agency, or Servicer.
+CACC/CASPN will require and enforce that no officer, trustee, director, employee or agent of the school will accept anything more than a nominal value on his or her behalf or behalf of another during any 12 month period from or on behalf of any Lending Institution, Guarantee Agency, or Servicer.
 This prohibition will include, but not be limited to a ban on any payment or reimbursement from any Lending Institution, Guarantee Agency, or Servicer to CACC/CASPN employees for lodging, meals, or travel to conferences or training seminars.

-This does not preclude any officer, trustee, director, employee, or agent of CACC/CASPN from receiving compensation for conducting non-school business with a Lending Institution, Guarantee Agency, or Servicer of from accepting compensation that is offered to the general public.
+This does not preclude any officer, trustee, director, employee, or agent of CACC/CASPN from receiving compensation for conducting non-school business with a Lending Institution, Guarantee Agency, or Servicer or from accepting compensation that is offered to the general public.
 This prohibition does not prevent CACC/CASPN officers, trustees, directors, employees or agents from holding membership in any non-profit professional associations.